opentoonz/opentoonz_docs/source/painting_animation_levels.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 To control the drawing outline and see if areas are well-defined in order to be filled with colors, it is possible to activate a series of checks:

-- The Gap Check highlights with magenta lines the gaps that can be automatically closed by using the Tape tool ( |Toonz71_202| ) with its current settings; if you change the Distance and Angle value of the Tape tool while the check is activated, you can check interactively the gaps that are detected.
+- The Gap Check highlights with magenta lines the gaps that can be automatically closed by using the Tape tool (|tape|) with its current settings; if you change the Distance and Angle value of the Tape tool while the check is activated, you can check interactively the gaps that are detected.